 - Teaching Arrangements

-The final paper mark is based on internal assessment of 40% and final exam of 60%.
+The final paper mark is based on internal assessment of 50% and final

 Internal assessment components are:

 Textbooks are not required for this paper.

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Critical thinking,

 Cultural understanding, Environmental literacy, Information literacy, Research, Self-motivation,

 Students who successfully complete this paper will gain